carniz/ubuntu-yubikey-setup/README.md

 * Yubikey challenge-response mode for SUDO
 * Yubikey for SSH authentication

-It assumes that you bought a 2-pack of Yubikeys, if you only have one Yubikey you can skip the steps for the second key.
+It assumes that you bought a 2-pack of Yubikeys (version 5 NFC), if you only have one Yubikey you can skip the steps for the second key.

 ### Install required packages
 ```